 How to calculate billable hours

-Accurate hour billing is essential, and there arises the need for a time-tracking partner that can work as a billable hours calculator for you!
-One that will allow you to time track in real-time, submit your hours in weekly timesheets as well as offer you extensive reporting regarding how and on what tasks or projects you track time.
-Especially if you're part of a team that works on many projects, a platform, where your colleagues/employees can track billable hours on every project they’re involved, is indispensable.
-On top of everything, you and your team can set billing rates per hour, per task, per assignee or even have a fixed cost to cover everything concerning a specific project.
+For freelancers, in general, a billable hours calculator will allow you to track time in real time and submit your hours in weekly timesheets.
+Additionally, it offers you extensive reporting regarding how and on what tasks or projects you track time.
+If you're part of a team that works on many projects, a platform where you and your colleagues/employees can track billable hours on every project you are involved in is indispensable: You and your team can set billing rates per hour, per task, per assignee or even have a fixed cost to cover everything concerning a specific project.